BAD-NeRF: Bundle Adjusted Deblur Neural Radiance Fields: Experiments

-\PAR{Ablation study.} We evaluate the effect of the number of interpolated virtual cameras (\ie for virtual image synthesis in \eqnref{eq_blur_im_formation}) within exposure time.
+\PAR{Number of virtual poses.} We evaluate the effect of the number of interpolated virtual cameras (\ie for virtual image synthesis in \eqnref{eq_blur_im_formation}) within exposure time.
 We choose two sequences from the synthetic dataset of Deblur-NeRF \cite{deblur-nerf} for experiment, \ie the {\textit{cozy2room}} sequence and the {\textit{factory}} sequence, which represent sequences with low-level and high-level motion blur respectively.
-The experiments are conducted by training our network with varying number of interpolated virtual cameras.
-The PSNR metrics of the rendered images are then computed and plotted as shown in \figref{fig_ablation}.
+The experiments are conducted by training our network with a varying number of interpolated virtual cameras.
+The PSNR metrics computed and plotted in \figref{fig_ablation}.
 The experimental results demonstrate that the number of virtual cameras does not affect much for images with low-level motion blur.
 As expected, more virtual cameras are required for images with high-level motion blur.
-The reason might be that it is not sufficient to fully approximate the image formation process by using less number of virtual images, since the motion blur kernel size is too large.
-The resulting synthesized blurry image would thus not match the real captured blurry image and would degrade the training of the NeRF network.
-The experimental results also reveal that the performance would saturate as the number of virtual images increases, even for high level motion blurred images.
-It is caused by that the rendered image is still less sharper compared to the ground truth sharp image.
-We therefore could use less number of slightly blurry images to approximate the full number (\ie equal to the blur kernel size in pixels) of sharp images for motion blurred image synthesis to train the network.
 By compromising the image rendering quality and the training complexity (\ie the larger the number of virtual images, the more computational resource is required for training), we choose 7 virtual images for our experiments.